Dichomeris argentenigera

 Dichomeris argentenigera is a moth in the family Gelechiidae.
 It was described by Hou-Hun Li, Hui Zhen and Roger C. Kendrick in 2010.
 It is found in China (Hong Kong, Hubei).

-The wingspan is 17–19 mm.
-The forewings are greyish brown with a silvery reflection and with the costal margin and dorsum dark brown.
-There are dark brown spots at three-fifths and at the end of the cell and there is a faint dark brown spot at two-thirds at the fold, as well as dark brown fascia extending from near the apex to the tornus.
-The hindwings are grey.
+The wingspan is 17–19 mm for males.

 Etymology

 The species name refers to the colour of the forewings and is derived from the Latin prefix argente- (meaning silvery) and the word niger (meaning black).